-Dogs sneeze in order to get rid of infectious organisms such as bacteria and viruses.
-They also sneeze to expel foreign bodies that have found their way up their nostrils.
+More often than not, dogs sneeze in order to get rid of infectious organisms such as bacteria and viruses.
+Sometimes, they sneeze to expel foreign bodies that have found their way up their nostrils.

 Here are some questions that may be helpful in pinpointing the possible cause that brings about sneezing in your dog:

 Take your dog to the vet immediately if:

 Homeopathic remedies are effective in alleviating the discomfort caused by dog sneezing.
 There are quite a few remedies can be used depending on the specific symptoms.